Stage one: should we start a review?

 What we're able to reviewBack to top

-The Registrar is able to review and reopen a no case to answer decision as long as it was made after 9 March 2015.
+The Registrar (or one of our Assistant Registrars who also make decisions on behalf of the Registrar) is able to review and reopen a no case to answer decision as long as it was made after 9 March 2015.
 The Registrar is also able to review:

 - a decision to remove undertakings and not to consider the allegations any further.